-The capital of Styria is the second largest city in Austria with about 290,000 inhabitants.
-The Grazer Feld was a densely populated agricultural landscape during the Roman Empire.
-The city has a long winegrowing tradition, which was first documented in 1140.
-Margrave Gunther von Sanntel bequeathed vineyards on the Graz Kehlberg in Webling to the Admont Monastery.
-In 1820 there were still vineyards in all 23 outlying municipalities of the town.
-The vineyards were mainly located on the slopes of the Grazer Feld and covered 190 hectares, 37 of them on the Kehlberg.
-At the beginning of the 20th century, the Kehlberg was named after the famous Grinzing district in Wien known as "Kleingrinzing" and a popular destination for the people of Graz.
-There were also numerous " Buschenschänke" (wine taverns) here.
-The last of these taverns was closed in 1967.
+The capital of Styria is the second largest city in Austria with a population of around 290,000.
+The Graz field was a densely populated agricultural landscape in Roman imperial times.
+The city has a long wine-growing tradition, which was first documented in 1140.
+Margrave Gunther von Sanntel bequeathed vineyards on the Grazer Kehlberg in Webling to Admont Abbey.
+In 1820, there were still vineyards in all 23 peripheral municipalities of the city.
+The vineyards were mainly on the slopes of the Grazer Feld and covered 190 hectares, 37 of them on the Kehlberg.
+At the beginning of the 20th century, the Kehlberg was known as "Kleingrinzing" in reference to the famous district of Grinzing in Wien and was a popular excursion destination for the people of Graz.
+There were also numerous Buschenschänken here.
+The last of these pubs closed in 1967.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss